DannyMoses/Neural-Network/README.md

   string transferfunction = "sig"
 </tt>

 This program has the functions and derivatives of the logistical functions step, sigmoid, as well as tanh, however, it is programmed to use tanh regardless of the transferfunction you define.
-This will be changed to account for different transferfunctions.
+This will be changed to account for different transferfunctions eventually....

 To be continued when I have more downtime in the lab.